To serve our communities by providing high-quality patient care based on our strong commitment to practice compassion, innovation, and collaboration.

-The group practice of Associated Orthopedists of Detroit has been around a long time – over 60 years.
-Indeed, it may be the oldest practice of orthopedics in the state.
 In 1945, Dr. Angus Goetz returned from World War II to open his office in downtown Detroit.
-Dr. Goetz was a famous Michigan football star, the only man ever elected captain of the team two years in a row.
-He trained at Michigan, and played professional football on weekends.
-He ultimately became chief of orthopedics at Detroit Receiving Hospital.
-He formed a partnership with Dr. Andrew Jackson Day in 1946.
-Dr. Day was a Harvard graduate who also trained in Ann Arbor.
-He had a special interest in children’s orthopedics.
-He published many papers on children’s diseases, amputations, and other orthopedic topics.
-He was a leader in the group of hospitals which became the Detroit Medical Center.
-During his career he became Chief of orthopedics at both Harper Hospital and Children's Hospital of Michigan.
+Dr. Goetz was a famous University of Michigan football star, the only man ever elected captain of the team two years in a row.
+He continued his training at Michigan, while playing professional football on weekends.
+He ultimately became Chief of Orthopedics at Detroit Receiving Hospital.

+In 1946, Dr. Goetz formed a partnership with Dr. Andrew Jackson Day.
+Dr. Day was a Harvard graduate who also trained at Michigan.
+He had a special interest in children’s orthopedics and published many papers on children’s diseases, amputations, and other orthopedic topics.
+He was a leader in the group of hospitals that would become Detroit Medical Center, earning the role of Chief of Orthopedics at both Harper Hospital and Children's Hospital of Michigan.

 Another early member of the AOD practice team was Dr. H. Ross Hume.
-Dr. Hume (who also trained at Michigan) had a special interest in sports medicine.
-As an undergrad at Ann Arbor, Dr. Hume held the NCAA track record for the mile run.
-He loved orthopedic practice, but he also loved skiing, and spent weekends during the winter on the ski patrol at Nub's Nob.
+Dr. Hume, who trained at Michigan as well, had a special interest in sports medicine that was developed while training and performing as an elite athlete.
+In fact, as an undergrad, Dr. Hume held the NCAA track record for the mile run.
+His love of sports extended beyond the track though, and while he loved orthopedic practice, he also loved skiing and spent weekends during the winter on the ski patrol at Nub's Nob.